-Resources to Help Start, Grow or Fund Your Business
+Resources to Help Start, Grow, or Fund Your Business

 General Resources for Startups:

-The State of Alaska http://alaska.gov/businesshome.html website is the go-to place for information on starting a business in Alaska including the publication, Establishing a Business in Alaska, a source of detailed information and assistance for the Alaska entrepreneur.
+The State's Business website is a wealth of information on starting a business in Alaska.
+Their publication, "Establishing a Business in Alaska," provides detailed information and assistance for the Alaskan entrepreneur.

 - Spruce Root's Path to Prosperity Business Development Competition

-This series of short videos gives a nice overview of triple bottom line concepts and makes a strong business case for sustainability.
+- Sustainability Illustrated's series of short videos gives a nice overview of triple bottom line concepts and makes a strong business case for sustainability.